NaMax66/affluent-test/README.md

 ## Information

 - all changes will be tracked in [changelog]
-- the project has some `explanation` and `enhancement` keywords in comment.
+- the project has some `explanation` and `enhancement` keywords in comments.
 - Use `search by project` if you need more details.

 ## Project setup